-Keukenhof is the international window of the Dutch tulip blossom.
-Around 7 million bulbs are planted every year and grow up to become magical fields of colorful blooms.
-Thousands of visitors from all over the world stop by between April and May to Marvel at nature’s (in cooperation with circa 500 gardeners) masterpiece.
+Keukenhof is a magnificent flower park, which is only open during the international window of the Dutch tulip blossom between March and May.
+Around 7 million bulbs are planted every fall and grow up to become magical fields of colorful blooms.
+Each year, thousands of visitors from all over the world stop by to marvel at nature’s (in cooperation with circa 500 gardeners) masterpiece.

 “The earth laughs in flowers.” – Ralph Waldo Emerson

 The fields surrounding the park are simply stunning and lots of people pull over to take pictures.
 As you can see below, I did too, but I was later informed that the farmers’ whose property you’re trespassing are not actually amused by this so please don’t wander into the fields.
 Leonie Milde | Military in Germany